ahaurw01/gulp-remember/README.md

 Type: `String`

 The name of the remember cache you want to retrieve.
 You do not need to pass this if you want to retrieve the default remember cache.

+### remember.historyFor(name)

+Get a raw remember history.
+This can be useful for checking state of the history, like whether or not a file has been seen before.

+**Note:** Remembering or forgetting files by interacting directly with this returned object is not recommended.

+**Another note:** An history is a map mapping every filenames in each file's history to the last filename seen by `remember`.

+#### name (optional)

+Type: `String`

+The name of the remember history you want to retrieve.
+You do not need to pass this if you want to retrieve the default remember history.

 ## Gotchas